Taking $3,000 per month or less in card payments?

 - Charges account setup fee

 Payfirma is a Canadian merchant services provider headquartered in Vancouver, British Columbia.
-Established in 2010, they’ve built a solid reputation as a technology-oriented provider that serves both the retail and eCommerce sectors equally well.
-The company works with businesses in both Canada and the United States and currently serves around 7,000 merchants.
+Established in 2010, they’ve built a solid reputation as a technology-oriented provider with an omnichannel offering that serves both the retail and ecommerce sectors equally well.
+Payfrima provides services to merchants in both Canada and the United States.

 Looking for the best Canadian credit card processing company?
 Check out our post about payment processing in Canada.

 Despite these obvious drawbacks, it’s not all bad news at Payfirma.
-Their PayHQ integrated payments platform appears to be a very strong product, integrating payment gateway, analytics, and reporting features into a single service that’s particularly useful to omnichannel merchants who sell their products and services both online and through a traditional brick-and-mortar retail location.
-The company also has an extremely low complaint volume, indicating that most of their merchants are happy with the service they’re receiving.
+Their PayHQ integrated payments platform appears to be a solid product, integrating payment gateway, analytics, and reporting features into a single service.
+That’s particularly useful to merchants that sell their products and services through several channels, including online, over the phone, or through a traditional brick-and-mortar retail location.
+Another bright spot is that Payfirma has a low complaint volume, indicating that most of their merchants are happy with the service they’re receiving.

 Table of Contents